OpenStickCommunity/Hardware/3D Prints/Open Source Arcade Stand (OSAS)/README.md

 Unlike many of my project this one is large and can be quite expensive.

 The OSAS is fully modular and it is very easy to make modifications or new panels for it.

+This project cost me around $250 USD but your costs may be different.
+Please reasarch it fully before jumping in.

 ---